 The physical, chemical, and biological properties of the soil have a major influence on the strength and nature of the interactions and the conditions in the rhizosphere.
 Biological properties, such as microbial composition or symbiosis with mycorrhizae, also influence soil nutrient dynamics.

 A detailed study of the nutrient dynamics and interactions with the abiotic and biotic environment are of great importance due to the great complexity in order to make plant production efficient.

 The effect of plant nutrition on pollination services

 The interaction of magnesium and boron under aluminum-toxic growth conditions

-Iron and oxygen requirements of maize
+Iron and oxygen interaction in nutrition and physiology of maize